A Penny Well Spent

 ‘Why would they do that?’ asked Flush.

-‘Well he’s dressed as a super villain and he’s been causing trouble all day.’
+‘He’s dressed as a super villain and he’s been causing trouble all day.’

 ‘That’s a point.
 What do you think we should do?’